freezy/dmd-extensions/README.md

 - **Pixelcade**, full RGB support
 - **ZeDMD**, full RGB support

+*Not about ZeDMD*: The [ZeDMD library](https://github.com/PPUC/libzedmd) (`zedmd.dll`) is bundled with `DmdDevice.dll` and `dmdext.exe`.
+However, you can also replace this library with a newer version if you wish.
+To do that, download the latest DLL from [here](https://github.com/PPUC/libzedmd/releases) and place it alongside with `DmdDevice.dll` or `dmdext.exe`.
+Note that this might break compatibility, so check your log if ZeDMD suddenly stops working.

 ### High Resolution DMD for Monitors

 DMD Extensions includes a complex shader with awesome effects for monitor users.
 For more info, find the documentation [here](https://github.com/freezy/dmd-extensions/tree/master/LibDmd/Output/Virtual/Dmd#readme).